MystenLabs/sui/DEVX_ROADMAP.md

-# Developer Experience Roadmap
+# Sui Developer Experience Roadmap

-(last updated 10/12/2022, next update approximately ~11/14/2022 following a monthly cadence)
+Last updated: 11/29/2022
+Next update:  on or about 12/29/2022

-To keep Sui builders up to date with the latest happenings, we are maintaining the following list of developer-facing changes coming in the next ~30 days.
-While we strive to be accurate, the timing of the landing/release of these features is subject to change.
-More thorough documentation and references will be available as each feature is released to Devnet.
-Please continue to monitor Devnet release notes for the source of truth on what is currently deployed--this list is about what's next!
+To keep Sui builders up-to-date with the latest happenings, we provide the following list of developer-facing changes planned in the next ~30 days.
+While we strive to be accurate, the timing to release the planned features is subject to change.
+We provide more thorough documentation and references for each feature release to Sui Devnet.
+Please continue to monitor Devnet release notes as the source of truth for features deployed to Devnet.
+This document informs you about the currently planned upcoming changes to Sui.

-## Big picture
+## Highlights

-* The gateway component will be deprecated soon and we'll give community sufficient heads up once the dates are finalized.
-With this deprecation, clients will now communicate directly with full nodes, and full nodes will act as quorum driver (i.e., accept transactions, form a certificate + certificate effects, return the effects to the client).
-* Dynamic child object support is still WIP.
-The features eliminates the need to explicitly pass child objects as transaction inputs, and enables rich new collection types (e.g., large hash maps with dynamic lookup).
-* We are adding new pay transaction types for generic payments [[NFT standard proposal](https://github.com/MystenLabs/sui/pull/4887)].
-See below for more details.
+ * We plan to add the ability for developers to depend on packages from third-party package managers.
+More information in the following sections.
+ * We continue to make stability and performance improvements to our JSON RPC APIs.
+ * We intend to introduce signing support soon.

 ## JSON RPC

-* Working on a Typescript migration guide to enable smooth transition from using Gateway to Full nodes [**Breaking Change**].
+ * Remove the requirement for a user signature from `sui_dryRunTransaction`. **Breaking Change**.
+ * Add RPC support for Dynamic Fields.
+[Issue](https://github.com/MystenLabs/sui/pull/5882).
-* `getObject` and `getRawObject` will be merged, and `DataEncoding` arg will be used to choose between parsedJSON and BCS encoding types.
+ * Fold `getRawObject` method into `getObject` method, and use the `DataEncoding` argument to choose between parsedJSON and BCS encoding types.
-* Adding `getCoin` and `getBalance` methods
+ * Add new `getCoin` and `getBalance` methods.
-* Adding `pay`, which will take multiple coins, splits & merges them within the same transaction when needed, and transfers the resulting coins to multiple recipients.
-Deprecating `splitCoin`, `splitCoinEqual` and `mergeCoin` in that process, as they can all be done via the `pay` endpoint [**Breaking Change**].
-* Adding `PaySui` transaction type, which takes multiple coins and transfer them to a single recipient, while paying gas with the input coins.
-Deprecating `TransferSui` as `PaySui` is a generalized version of it [**Breaking Change**].
-* Adding `estimateTransactionComputationCost` for transaction cost estimation.
-* Adding `selectCoins` to select coins for gas payments, pay etc.
-* Standardizing the return type of u64 to string.
+ * Standardize the return type of `u64`,`u128`, and `u256` values to `string`.
+ * Replace the `get_object_owned_by_object` method with the `get_dynamic_fields` method.
+ * Add the `object_type` field to `TransactionEffect` responses.
+ * Add the object version and digest field to `Publish` events schema.
+ * Remove the `merge_coin`, `split_coin_equal`, and `split_coin` RPC endpoints.
+ * Event API: Support using AND/OR operators to combine query criteria.

 ## SDK (Typescript, Rust)

-* Intent signing support which will include an intent struct to be serialized and signed in addition to the transaction data [[Issues](https://github.com/MystenLabs/fastcrypto/issues/26)].
+ * Introduce intent signing support.
+This includes an `intent` struct to serialize and sign in addition to the transaction data.
+[Issue](https://github.com/MystenLabs/fastcrypto/issues/26).
-* [Rust SDK] Removing reliance on String and Json Values in Rust Transaction Builder, making it more Rust friendly
-* Adding denomination conversion functionality, which converts SUI to MIST.
-* [TypeScript] Adding support for deserializing transactions.
+ * Add support to compute transaction digest.

 ## Sui Move

-* Crypto.move will be split into its individual modules organized by crypto primitives [[PR](https://github.com/MystenLabs/sui/pull/4653)].
-* Supporting dynamic child access requires additional time due to newer complexities discovered and we are actively working on enabling it on Devnet ASAP.
-* Support for passing mutable coins instead of owned.
-* New autogenerated docs for the Sui Framework [[link](https://github.com/MystenLabs/sui/tree/main/crates/sui-framework/docs)].
-* Enable shared coins via Safe module [[PR](https://github.com/MystenLabs/sui/pull/4680)].
-* Support for type reflection [[PR](https://github.com/move-language/move/pull/566)].
-* Support for `_`'s in integer literals (e.g., `let one_million = 1_000_000`).
+ * Improve source discoverability.
+    * Add the ability for developers to verify source code dependencies against their on-chain counterparts when publishing packages.
+    * Enable third-party package managers like Movey to resolve dependencies in Sui Move packages.
+This enables library developers to distribute their packages under easy-to-identify names.
+This also removes the error-prone need for developers to remember the GitHub repository, revision, and subdirectories for all their dependencies.
+ * Better debug printing for structs (including field names + nice formatting).

 ## Sui CLI
-* Intent signing support: Same as in SDK.
-Also, making the Sui keystore ChainID aware as well as password protected.
-* Source verification for dependent packages enforced at publish time.

-## Faucet
-* As a precursor to integrating Faucet into Sui CLI/SDKs/Wallet, rate-limiting will be enforced on the faucet server to no more than 20 requests in 24 hours, originating from the same ip address.
-* Adding support for requesting Gas coins from the faucet.
+ * Improve error messaging.